モロッコ

 Travel story

-As I pass through the gate, a shadowy alley invites me in.
+Passing through the gate, a shadowed alley invited me in.

-I stop in an alley where footsteps and scents intersect.
+I paused in a lane where footsteps and scents intersected.

-A 5-day journey walking through the cities built by dynasties: Fez, Marrakech, and a stop in Meknes along the way.
+A five-day journey through cities founded by dynasties: Fes, Marrakech, and a stop in Meknes.

-We will explore the maze-like medina, the colorful souks, and the mosques and madrasas that evoke history.
+You will explore maze-like medinas, colorful souks, and mosques and madrasas steeped in history.

-It is a time to touch upon the knowledge and beauty of Morocco that breathes within the city, not the desert.
+This is a time to encounter Morocco's wisdom and beauty living within its cities, not the desert.

 Signature points

-Focusing on the dynastic cities of Fez, Marrakech, and Meknes, we will savor the intellectual aspects of Morocco.
+Focusing on royal cities such as Fes, Marrakech, and Meknes, savor Morocco's intellectual side.

-In the maze-like old town surrounded by cobblestones, craftsmanship, religion, and scholarship naturally overlap.
+In the cobblestone, maze-like old city, craftsmanship, religion, and scholarship naturally overlap.

-The hustle of the souks, the heat of the square, the tranquility of the Quran schools—completely different atmospheres coexist in this city.
+The bustle of the souks, the heat of the squares, the silence of Quranic schools — a city where completely different atmospheres coexist.

-You can gradually confirm the charm of the city's 'layering' step by step.
+You can discover its charm like layers, step by step.

 Itinerary